 Anathema is home to exceptional work.
 The online magazine takes short horror story submissions from queer people of color, aboriginal creators, and indigenous writers.
 The free magazine recently ran a successful IndieGoGo campaign to keep publishing for a year and pay their writers.

-This magazine accepts unsolicited submissions of 1,500 – 3000 words all year round.
-They pay $100 on publication.
-The tri-annual magazine does not accept translated works.
+This magazine usually accepts submissions of 1,500 – 3000 words all year round.
+They pay $100 (CAD) on publication.
+They do not, however, not accept translated works.
 As of now, the company is closed for submissions until January.
 You can still check out their submission requirements for the latest details about their open submission periods.

-The magazine receives many submissions and asks that you allow at least 8 weeks for a response.
+Since the magazine receives many submissions and they ask you allow at least 8 weeks for a response.

 Allegory is a bi-annual, online magazine that publishes short horror stories.
 It was founded by Ty Drago over 20 years ago.
 The magazine’s founder is also the author of the “Undertakers Series” and “Phobos” which was termed as a “strong contender for Science Fiction debut of the year” by Publisher’s Weekly.

 At Allegory, top authors include Aryan Bollinger, Thomas Vaugh, Noah Lemelson, and more.
 The magazine specializes in horror, fantasy, and science fiction genres.
 They do not have a minimum or maximum word-count restriction, but they recommend that your submission be between 500- 4000 words.
 The pay is $15 for each story upon publication via PayPal or personal check.

 Allegory Magazine has multiple submission periods and you can check this page for the latest dates and submission requirements.